TelepathicGrunt/Bumblezone/README.txt

 ·Improved some edge cases with Teleportation and fixed some potential bugs with other edge cases.

 	Config:
-·lower Absorption default config value from 2 to 1 due to 2 making it way too hard to kill bees.
+·lower Absorption default config value from 2 to 1 due to 2 making it way too hard to kill Wrath of the Hive angered bees.
+You'll still need Bane of Arthropods.

 	Mobs:
 ·Bees that spawn in a chunk when the chunk is first created has a 20% chance of being pollinated bees.